-Marcinelle already knew the company DreamWall, a graphics and animation studio born from a joint venture between the RTBF and Dupuis.
-Those who keep an eye on the Walloon audiovisual news know that the graphic designers and animators at DreamWall have been working on several animated series, some from the Dupuis universe (Spirou, Cédric, soon Petit Spirou as well as Lulu Vroumette and Chicken Town.
-But DreamWall is also capable of creating virtual sets.
+In Marcinelle, we already knew the company DreamWall, an animation and graphic design studio born from a joint venture between RTBF and Dupuis.
+Those who keep a close eye on Walloon audiovisual news will know that DreamWall ‘s graphic designers and animators have produced a number of animated series in recent years, both within and outside the Dupuis universe (Spirou, Cédric, soon Petit Spirou, as well as Lulu Vroumette and Chicken Town).
+But DreamWall is also able to design virtual sets.

-Note also that the carrying forces behind the project are also in talks with Virtualis to create synergies rather than unnecessary rivalry; both structures can be complementary for many aspects.
-A plan to take reciprocal shares is being considered and is actually studied by both parties…
+It should also be noted that the project leaders are also discussing with Virtualis in order to create synergies rather than unnecessary competition, as the two structures can be complementary in many aspects.
+In this context, a cross-shareholding is envisaged and is currently being studied by each of the parties…